-I/We support the Tax Working Group's review seeking to identify a fair tax system that positively impacts on the well-being of all New Zealanders.
+I support the Tax Working Group's review to identify a fair tax system that positively impacts on the well-being of all New Zealanders.

-I/We believe that the current approach to alcohol excise tax in New Zealand is not fair for the majority of New Zealanders.
+With regard to the current approach to alcohol excise tax in New Zealand I consider that the current level of excise tax is not fair and fails to address the amount of alcohol related harm suffered by New Zealanders.

-I/We believe that rates of alcohol excise tax should reflect the cost of alcohol-related harm to society.
+I believe that rates of alcohol excise tax should reflect the cost of alcohol-related harm to society.
 Alcohol causes more harm than any other drug available in society, e.g. tobacco, cannabis, heroin, methamphetamine.